marcusdavidalo/GameLink/README.md

 ## Backend

-The backend for this project is located in the GameLinkDB repository.
+The backend for this project is located in the [GameLinkDB repository](https://github.com/marcusdavidalo/GameLinkDB) .
 Please refer to its README.md file for instructions on how to set up and run the backend server.

 ## Contributing